Tēnā koutou

-Te Waihora /Lake Ellesmere is currently OPEN to the sea.
-The calm average level on Monday 16 June at 0800hrs was 1.26m.
+Te Waihora/Lake Ellesmere is currently CLOSED to the sea.
+The calm average level as at 0800 hrs on Monday 19th January was 0.63m.

 Q: What was the lake level reading before this one?

-Q: When was the lake last opened to the sea?
+Q: When was the lake previously opened to the sea?

-A: The lake was mechanically opened on 5 May 2025 and closed naturally to the sea on 31 May 2025.
+A: The lake was mechanically opened on 9th October 2025 and closed naturally on 22nd December 2025.

 Q: At what levels can the lake be opened to the sea at this time of year?